Screen object¶

 By default, the frame-buffer is created dynamically at run-time with the MCU internal SRAM.

-The size of the frame-buffer corresponds to the number of pixels divided by 8 (8 pixels per byte) and multiplied by two (1 bit per colour, two colours or previous and next images).
+The size of the frame-buffer corresponds to the number of pixels divided by 4:

 Note